Digital accessibility in the workplace: A guide to digital accessibility

 What are the most important criteria for barrier-free websites?

 Many people are not aware of the impact of disabilities when using the Internet.
-It's obvious: People with visual disabilities, for example, could have problems recognising texts or form fields on websites if they only stand out slightly from the background.
+It's obvious: People with visual disabilities, for example, could have problems recognizing texts or form fields on websites if they only stand out slightly from the background.
 Deaf or hard of hearing people, on the other hand, can find videos difficult to understand if they don't include subtitles.
 Blind people also have difficulty using websites if images, forms, and buttons are not adequately described in text.

 However, this does not mean that digital accessibility only benefits those affected.
 From a business perspective, too, it is worthwhile to attach importance to barrier-free content.
 That's because Google prefers accessible content when rating your website — the more inclusive your content, the better your SEO ranking.